Inter-faculty Joint Degree (MA/MLIS)

 The following are required for the MA program:

-- HUCO 510: Theoretical Issues in Humanities Computing
+- HUCO/DH 510: Theoretical Issues in Digital Humanities

-- HUCO 520: Technical Concepts & Approaches in Humanities Computing
+- HUCO/DH 520: Technical Concepts & Approaches in Digital Humanities

-- HUCO 530: Project Design & Management in Humanities Computing
+- HUCO/DH 530: Project Design & Management in Digital Humanities

-Information about HUCO courses may be found here.
+Information about DH courses may be found here.

-All students must take LIS 501 (Foundations of Library and Information Studies), HUCO 500 (Survey of Humanities Computing), and HUCO 520 (Tech.
+All students must take LIS 501 (Foundations of Library and Information Studies), HUCO/DH 500 (Survey of Digital Humanities), and HUCO/DH 520 (Tech.
 Concepts and Approaches) in the first semester of their program, as these provide a context for all of the other courses in the program.
-(The HUCO courses included in this degree cover the information technology course requirement for the MLIS program.)
+(The HUCO/DH courses included in this degree cover the information technology course requirement for the MLIS program.)

 Advisor / Supervisor

-At the time of admission, each student is assigned a Program Advisor who will provide advice and counseling in adapting the program to match career goals and objectives.
-Students should also consult the Faculty of Graduate Studies and Research Graduate Program Manual, the University Calendar, and the Humanities Computing website for additional information.
+At the time of admission, each student is assigned a Program Advisor who will provide advice and counselling in adapting the program to match career goals and objectives.
+Students should also consult the Faculty of Graduate Studies and Research Graduate Program Manual, the University Calendar, and the Digital Humanities website for additional information.

 Academic Integrity, Ethics Training & Professional Development

 All MA/MLIS students are required to complete Professional Development (PD) and Ethics training.
-Further details can be found on the Humanities Computing Program requirements'
+Further details can be found on the Digital Humanities Program requirements.

 Time Limits for Completion of the Inter-faculty Combined Degree